 Have you ever looked at that thing which is located on your car’s rear axle?
-Yes, we are referring to those ball of gears which give you the ability to round the corner?
-Has it ever come up in your mind to try to figure out how it works?
+Yes, we are referring to that ball of gears which give you the ability to round the corner?
+Has it ever occurred to you to try to figure out how it works?
 Well, this article is here to explain everything to you about how a rear differential works.

 We engage in learning every day, and this time around, it is time to get into another learning session as we will be going into the intricacies of the differential of a vehicle and how it functions.
 We will be taking the basics of the differential in order to make you understand the mechanics behind this great invention.

 The reason for designing the automatic differential is quite obvious.
 The purpose is to be able to transfer power to a car’s wheels while giving the wheels the ability to spin at varying speeds.
-This happens to be a very important addition to any vehicle since the four tires of any car rotate at varying speeds each time a turn is negotiated.
-For you to be able to arrive at your intended destination, the wheels of the vehicle will have to travel at different distances as you make your way through the bend.
-Your vehicle’s inside wheels spin slower than the wheels which are on the outside since they have to complete only a short distance while making a turn.
-This means that they have to rotate more slowly than the outside wheels.
+This is a very important addition to any vehicle since the four tyres of any car rotate at varying speeds each time a turn is negotiated.

-Basically, we refer to the differential as that component which equalizes the travel distance that exists between the inside wheels and the outside wheels whenever you take your car around a bend.
+Basically, we refer to the differential as that component which equalises the travel distance between the inside and outside wheels whenever you take your car around a bend.
 You will find the differential lodged in its own separate case in a rear wheel drive vehicle.
-Today, many vehicles, as well as, trucks have a differential.

 What the differential does

-If cars were only driven in straight pathways, then, it will be totally useless to have a differential for your vehicle.
-Well, you know that it is quite impossible to only drive your car in a single direction.
-There are times when you must navigate a bend, go around corners, and negotiate a turn and this is where the importance of a differential is made very obvious.
 Your vehicle's wheels have different rotational speeds when you try to make a turn.
-We have mentioned earlier that the inside wheels of your car travel at a distance that is much shorter when compared to the outside wheels of your car as you negotiate a bend.
+The inside wheels of your car travel at a distance that is much shorter than the distance covered by the outside wheels.
 What this implies is that your car’s inside wheels will have to travel slower than the outside wheels and without a differential to balance the differences in speed, it will be incredibly difficult to complete a turn.

-For cars that have non-driven wheels, this problem does not exist since the wheels all spin independently and are not in any way connected to each other.
+For cars with non-driven wheels, this problem does not exist since the wheels all spin independently and are not in any way connected to each other.
 However, when it comes to driven wheels, a differential has a very essential role to play.
-The wheels are linked to one another and are controlled by just one engine, as well as, transmission.
-If a differential is absent, it means that these wheels will have to be linked together to travel at exactly similar speeds and exactly similar distances and this will make it a very difficult task for you to turn your car.
+The wheels are linked to one another and are controlled by just one engine and transmission.
+If a differential is absent, it means that these wheels will have to be linked together to travel at exactly similar speeds and exactly similar distances and this will make it an impossible task for you to turn your car.

-So, basically, a differential works by performing three key functions which are –
+So, basically, a differential works by performing three key functions.

 - It divides the power that is sent to the car’s wheels from the engine while still allowing them to spin individually.

 A differential mechanism simply involves dividing the power which the wheels receive while enabling them to rotate at their individual speeds.
-Therefore, in the event that a particular set of wheels roll slowly and cover only a short distance, the other set of wheels will continue to rotate and not skid with the aid of the differential.
-This helps to prevent tire shredding, as well as, loss of torque.
+Therefore, in the event that a particular set of wheels spins slowly and covers only a short distance, the other set of wheels will continue to rotate and not skid with the aid of the differential.
+This helps to prevent tyre shredding and loss of torque.